khwang0/COMP2026-2122PA2/readme.md

 ## Interview
 Should the teaching team see fit, students may be requested to attend an interview to explain about their program.
 Students failing to attend such interview or to demonstrate a good understanding of their own program may result in mark deduction.

+## Understanding the Assignment (UAT)

+Answer the following question that on Moodle.
+Due: 6/11/2021 (12:00nn)
+1. Please state the order of Scoring stage, Placing stage, and Playing stage.
+2. How many characters needed to be placed?
+Which method is responsible to do it?
+3. What will happen if a player has running out of veto card?
+Which variable in the program is responsible to store the number of veto card?